-How do we make it go faster?
+How do we make a computer go faster?
 [1]

-Make the processor go faster
+- Make the processor go faster

 - Give it a faster clock (more operations per second)

 - Give the processor more ability

 - For example allow it to calculate a square root

 - But...

 - It gets very expensive to keep doing this

 - Need to keep packing more onto a single silicon chip

 - Need to make everything smaller

 - Chips get increasingly complex

 - Take longer to design and debug

 - Difficult and very expensive for memory speed to keep up

 - Produce more and more heat

-How do we make it go faster?
-[2]
+How do we make a computer go faster?
+[1]